Misalignment by Reaction

 Where the scenario sits in the unit

 Unit 5 walks through several catastrophic scenarios that survive in-production defences: AI-enabled coups, gradual disempowerment, creation of weapons of mass destruction, and critical-infrastructure collapse.
 The exercise asked each participant to bring one for the group to analyse together.
-Our group converged on Critical Infrastructure Collapse — the most operationally well-bounded of the four — and that analysis is the seed of the action plan I submitted to the course.
+Our group converged on Critical Infrastructure Collapse, the most operationally well-bounded of the four, and that analysis is the seed of the action plan I submitted to the course.
+Other personal scenarios in the room engaged questions of macro-political capture (what happens to AI governance when a polity hands executive authority to a single actor) or of gradual erosion of institutional oversight at the societal level.

-The scenario I brought first sits adjacent to gradual disempowerment but identifies a different mechanism.
-It does not assume an emergent loss of human agency over time.
+The scenario I brought first operates at a different layer.
+It does not assume an emergent loss of human agency over time, and it does not require a hostile actor.
 It assumes a governance regime that is structurally too coarse for the agent it constrains, and traces what happens when the agent reacts to that mismatch.
+The mechanism is general enough to apply to humans and to AI systems, and the human-scale instance is the easier one to start from.

 The proposition